Samsung Showcases Evolution of SmartThings and Introduces New Device Experiences at SDC22

 The seamless experience will extend beyond Samsung’s ecosystem through SmartThings’ integration with Matter and Samsung’s membership in the Home Connectivity Alliance.
 Google and Samsung have worked together to enable users to find and link their devices across platforms by building multi-admin feature on Matter devices.
 The collaboration will bring more devices and users into the connected home in the future.

 Bixby has been integrated more deeply with SmartThings, a tool for developers to build more intelligent voice user interface experiences.
 As Samsung’s representative voice assistant platform, Bixby has evolved to become the on-device AI solution able to control individual Galaxy devices, as well as the cross-device experience throughout the Samsung ecosystem.
-With the new Bixby Home Studio, developers can now build differentiated, customized experiences for the SmartThings platform.
-In addition, Bixby will be even more widely available to users with support for Latin American Spanish, starting in November.
+With the new Bixby Home Studio, developers can now build differentiated, customised experiences for the SmartThings platform.

 As the smart home is becoming more advanced, Samsung is introducing a new security paradigm, enabling Samsung devices to protect each other.
-Samsung Knox Matrix1 is a private blockchain based platform that turns eligible Samsung devices into a shield to protect users’ entire device ecosystem — from Galaxy devices to TVs and home appliances.
-Plus, users can customize personal privacy settings with the new Security and privacy dashboard, which scans for vulnerabilities, recommends security updates and gives users data management options to keep privacy and security top of mind.
+Samsung Knox Matrix is a private blockchain based platform that turns eligible Samsung devices into a shield to protect users’ entire device ecosystem – from Galaxy devices to TVs and home appliances.
+Plus, users can customise personal privacy settings with the new Security and privacy dashboard, which scans for vulnerabilities, recommends security updates, and gives users data management options to keep privacy and security top of mind.

-In the past year, Samsung TV Plus — Samsung’s free, ad-supported streaming TV and video (FAST) platform available on Samsung Smart TVs2 and mobile devices — reached 100% growth in viewership,3 and projects three billion hours streamed by the end of the year.
+In the past year, Samsung TV Plus — Samsung’s free, ad-supported streaming TV and video (FAST) platform available on Samsung Smart TVs and mobile devices— reached 100% growth in viewership, and projects three billion hours streamed by the end of the year.
 To build on this momentum, Samsung TV Plus has expanded its offering by adding partnerships with Lionsgate and Vice Media, providing 8K video on demand.
 Samsung TV Plus has also gone through a redesign, to reflect its extraordinary variety of content with more than 1,600 channels across 24 countries.
 Samsung TV Plus is the premium choice for a seamless ad experience, where stream stitching makes ad playback simpler than ever.